Professor Tat Yan Kong

 - Support hours

-Tat Yan Kong (BA Newcastle upon Tyne, MPhil and DPhil Oxford) is Reader in Comparative Politics & Development Studies at SOAS, University of London and Co-Director of the London Asia Pacific Centre for Social Science.
-He is also the Co-Editor of Studies of the Contemporary Asia Pacific, a newly created series from Hong Kong University Press.
+Tat Yan Kong (BA Newcastle upon Tyne, MPhil and DPhil Oxford, FHEA) is Professor of Comparative Politics & Development Studies at SOAS, University of London and Co-Director of the London Asia Pacific Centre for Social Science.
+He is also the Co-Editor of Studies of the Contemporary Asia Pacific, a recently created series from Hong Kong University Press.

-Dr Kong is a former Head of the Department of Politics & International Studies at SOAS.
+Prof. Kong is a former Head of the Department of Politics & International Studies at SOAS.
 He has also given evidence on East Asian affairs to the House of Commons Foreign Affairs Committee and provided commentary to media and other outlets.
-He welcomes PhD applications in the comparative politics, international politics and political economy of East Asia (especially applications with reference to the Korean Peninsula).
+He welcomes PhD applications relating to East Asia in the sub-fields of comparative politics, international politics, and political economy.

 |Sirada Khemanitthathai||Emigration State in Transition: Myanmar and the utilisation of emigration as a foreign policy instrument|